resham04/Go-Train-Schedule-App/README.md

 node server.js OR nodemon server
 ```
 This will start the server on port 3000 by default.
 You can change the port by setting the PORT environment variable.
-To make requests to the API, send HTTP requests to the below endpoint, where it will display the Welcome page of the app
+To make requests to the API, send HTTP requests to the below endpoint, where it will display the Welcome page of the app.
+Example
 ```bash
 http://localhost:3000/
 ```